Joliwood/coffee-time/README.md

-# Welcome to E-Com !
+# Welcome to Coffee Time !

 ## Context

-This is a simple e-commerce like website, with typescript, webpack and redux.
+You can drink the coffee you prefer, it will charges your caffeine rate and it will decreased on time.

 ## What is it for ?

-The project is written with typescript, it stores the articles you like with redux.
+The project is written with react, in typescript and compiled with webpack.
+All coffee you take is stored in redux.

 <br />
 <hr>